 I have sprained my ankle many times.
 Should I be concerned?

-The more you sprain an ankle, the greater the chance that problems will develop.
-For example, turning the ankle can lead to damage to the cartilage inside the ankle joint.
+The more you sprain an ankle, the greater the chance that long-term problems will develop.
+For example, turning the ankle can lead to damage to the cartilage inside the

-You should see your doctor if this is occurring.
+ankle joint.
+You should see your foot and ankle orthopaedic surgeon if this is occurring.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute

 for professional medical advice, diagnoses or treatments.
 If you need medical advice, use the "Find a Surgeon" search to locate a foot and ankle orthopaedic surgeon in your area.